mstilkerich/rcmcarddav/README.md

 ## Upgrade Notes

+Generally (even for patch releases), when upgrading RCMCardDAV, log off from roundcube before performing the upgrade, and login again after the upgrade has been performed.
+During login, a potentially necessary database schema upgrade is performed, therefore the login step is important to finish the upgrade.

 ### Upgrading from 4.x

 - Database migration happens automatically.
 However, the assignment of addressbooks to accounts uses a heuristic (see